-Margaret Dickson was executed, survived, and pardoned, and because of it she was nicknamed “ill hangit Maggy Dickson.”
+Margaret (or Margret) Dickson was executed, survived, and pardoned, and because of it she was nicknamed “ill hangit Maggy Dickson.”
 Her story begins with her birth in Musselburgh, Scotland, near Edinburgh in 1702.
 When she was an adult, she married a fisherman and together they had several children.
-However, Dickson found herself practically single because her husband was impressed and went to sea aboard a warship.
+However, Dickson found herself practically single because her husband was impressed and sent to sea aboard a warship.

 In Scotland, at the time, any woman who committed fornication was punished publicly.
 The punishment occurred over three Sundays with the fornicator seated in the most conspicuous place in church and receiving a public rebuke from the minister.
 This spectacle resulted in people attending church who never attended just so that they could see offenders shamed.
 Female offenders found the punishment so embarrassing, some “destroyed the fruits of their amours, rather than be made a spectacle to all the inhabitants of the parish.”

 Dickson worked as a domestic and while Dickson’s husband was gone, she became friendly with one of the sons in the household where she worked.
 Unfortunately, she soon found herself pregnant, and it did not take long before some neighbors accused her of being pregnant.
-Because Dickson was worried about being punished, she denied she was pregnant, despite it being obvious that she was pregnant.
-As her delivery drew near, Dickson attempted to conceal her pregnancy and finally gave birth.
+Because Dickson was worried about being punished, she denied she was pregnant, despite obvious signs that she was pregnant.
+As her delivery date drew near, Dickson attempted to conceal her pregnancy and then finally gave birth.

 A gardener who was also having a drink, saw what happened.
 He went to the coffin and opened Dickson’s vein and bled her.
 Within an hour, she revived and was able to get out of the coffin.
-Moreover, the next day, Dickson was recovered enough that under her own power, she walked home to Musselburgh.
+Moreover, the next day, she had recovered enough that under her own power, she walked home to Musselburgh.
 At the time, a Scottish law existed that stated:

 “Every person, upon whom the judgment of the court has been executed, has no more to suffer, but must be for ever discharged.”

-Another Scottish law was that any executed person was dead.
-This also meant a person’s marriage was automatically dissolved.
+Another Scottish law was that any executed person was dead, which also meant a person’s marriage was automatically dissolved.
 Thus, both these laws applied to Dickson.